Kramers' degeneracy for open systems in thermal equilibrium: 4. Linear response in open quantum systems

 \section{4.~Linear response in open quantum systems}

-This section shows the connection between the retarded Green's function in Eq.~\eqref{eq:retardedgreens} in the main text and the current in tunneling spectroscopy experiments.
+This section shows that the retarded Green's function in Eq.~\eqref{eq:retardedgreens} in the main text can be directly probed in tunneling spectroscopy experiments (after taking the Fourier transform from the temporal to the frequency domain).
 We demonstrate that the standard formula for closed systems also applies to open quantum systems upon a generalization of operator time evolution. \\

 \textbf{Kubo formula}.
 Consider a general Markovian dynamics in the form

 where $\mathcal L_0$ is the unperturbed Lindbladian, $\lambda\mathcal L_1(t)$ is time-dependent perturbation superoperator, and $\lambda$ is a small perturbation parameter.
 Assume $\mathcal L_0(t) =\mathcal L_1\Theta(t-t_0)$ for some initial time $t_0$, where $\Theta(t-t')$ is the Heaviside step function.
 We also choose the initial state to be the steady state of the unperturbed system, $\rho(t_0) = \rho_{\rm SS}$ defined as $\mathcal L_0\rho_{\rm SS} = 0$.
 In the lowest order of perturbative expansion over $\lambda$, the system's dynamics can be represented by a Dyson series,